26ankitaa/todo_app/README.md

 # React + Vite

-Add Task:
+Add Task:</br>
-Users can input a task into a text field.
+Users can input a task into a text field.</br>
-They can add it to the list by either pressing a button .
+They can add it to the list by either pressing a button .</br>
-View Tasks:
+View Tasks:</br>
-All added tasks are displayed in a list format.
+All added tasks are displayed in a list format.</br>
-Delete Task:
+Delete Task:</br>
-Each task has a delete button.
+Each task has a delete button.</br>
 When clicked, the corresponding task is removed from the list.